 These credentials show you're committed to professional standards.

-The state's mix of hot summers and mild winters means HVAC work is in demand year-round.
+The state's mix of hot summers and mild winters means HVAC work is widely needed year-round.
 Cities like Atlanta, Savannah, Augusta, and Macon have constant need for skilled technicians - both in residential and commercial settings.

 Many technical colleges also have connections with local businesses, which can make it easier to find an apprenticeship or entry-level role soon after graduation.